-The Desert of Itabira (2020, above/ground press) is a 25 page excerpt from the longer novella in verse titled Manuelzinho.
+The Desert of Itabira (2020, above/ground press) is a 25 page excerpt from the longer novella in verse titled The Filling Station.

-This chapbook, like the novella, is a conceptual poetry project that re-imagines the life of the central subject of Elizabeth Bishop's 1952 poem bearing the same name.
-Think Magdalene by Marie Howe or even The Collected Works of Billy the Kid by Michael Ondaatje but instead, the imagined subject is a Brazilian farmer/squatter/thief of telephone wires who spray paints his hat daily.
+This chapbook, like the novella, is a conceptual poetry project that re-imagines the life of the central subject of Elizabeth Bishop's 1952 poem, "Manuelzinho."
+Think Magdalene by Marie Howe or even The Collected Works of Billy the Kid by Michael Ondaatje but instead, the re-imagined subject is a Brazilian farmer/squatter/thief of telephone wires who spray paints his hat daily.

 Order copies here or contact me if you are a bookseller in the Kootenays and want me to drop off copies.